karstenroethig/lineapp/README.md

 (Head)LineApp
 =============

-A Grails application to manage and distribute headlines.
+A Grails application to manage and distribute informations about filmed headlines.

 Requirements
 ------------
 * Java SDK 1.5+ (for Grails 1.2 or greater)
 * Grails 1.3.7 (http://grails.org)
+* Maven 2.x or 3.x (http://http://maven.apache.org)

 Run